amari97/reddit_network/index.markdown

 ## At a global scale...

-<div style="text-align:center"><a name="activityVSsign"></a><h3>Where are the negative edges located?</h3></div>
+<div style="text-align:center"><a name="activityVSsign"></a><h3 id="where-are-the-negative-links-located?">Where are the negative links located?</h3></div>
-As a starting point, looking at the proportion of negative edges in subgroups might be helpful.
+As a starting point, looking at the proportion of negative links in subgroups might be helpful.
 More precisely, let's look at the proportion as a function of the **activity** of the subreddits.

 <div style="text-align:center"><img style="width:60%" src="/reddit_network/img/activityVSsign.svg" /></div>